hepplerj/cv/web-cv.md

 "Hidden Voices: A Data Analysis of Subject Headings for Books on Women in Science," with Heidi Blackburn, American Women of Science: Recovering History, Defining the Future 2020 Symposium, Smithsonian American Women's History Initiative, October 2020, virtual.

-"Using data visualization to analyze topic development by business communication students in a one-shot setting," Brick & Click: An Academic Library Conference, November 2019, Maryville, MO.
+"Using data visualization to analyze topic development by business communication students in a one-shot setting," Brick & Click: An Academic Library Conference, November 2019, Maryville, Missouri.

 "A citation analysis of journals publishing research on women in STEM in higher education," American Library Association Annual Conference, June 2019, Washington, D.C.